Theory test, Road signs

 Learn the rest, then test yourself

-These are the signs learners ask about most, but the test can show any sign from Know Your Traffic Signs.
-The fastest way to get comfortable is to learn the shape-and-colour system above, then practise: take the road and traffic signs quiz or read the signs revision notes.
+These cover the signs learners ask about most, but the test can show any sign from Know Your Traffic Signs.
+The fastest way to get comfortable is to learn the shape-and-colour system above, then practise: take the road and traffic signs short test or read the signs revision notes.

-Sign meanings are based on Know Your Traffic Signs and The Highway Code, reused under the Open Government Licence v3.0.
-The sign images here are our own simplified renderings for learning; always check the current Highway Code on gov.uk.
+Sign meanings are based on Know Your Traffic Signs and The Highway Code.
+The sign images are official Department for Transport signs (Crown copyright), reused under the Open Government Licence and the public domain via Wikimedia Commons.
+Always check the current Highway Code on gov.uk.
 Not affiliated with or endorsed by the DVSA.